cokeSchlumpf/rethink-it/bluemix/ifttt-node-bluemix.md

 * It is dark outside (between sunset and sunrise) *AND* the resident is not at home *AND* it's before 11pm
 * It is dark outside *AND* the resident is at home (and has not turned of the lights manually)

 This goal will be achieved by utilizing channels available on IFTTT to control the Hue lights, gathering location data from the resident's mobile device as well as weather data.
-Since IFTTT is not able to realize complex logical relations between channels it will be connected via the IFTTT Maker channel to a NodeRED flow running on Bluemix which implements the rules defined above.
+Since IFTTT is not able to realize complex logical relations between channels it will be connected via the IFTTT Maker channel to a Node-RED flow running on Bluemix which implements the rules defined above.

 ## Prerequisites